salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 img = imread('moon.tif');
 ```

-…Since MATLAB already knows about the "moon.tif" image and it's location, we just have to enter the file name.
+…Since MATLAB already knows about the "moon.tif" image and its location, we just have to enter the file name.

+!!! warning "Don't Forget the Semicolon"
-!!! warning "WARNING: Do not forget the **semi-colon** at the end of the **`imread`** command to suppress output or you will see a lot of numbers populate the command window."
+    Do not forget the **semi-colon** at the end of the **`imread`** command to suppress output or you will see a lot of numbers populate the command window.

 After the **`imread`** function call, examine the *`img`* variable's properties in the workspace: